-The Archiving Rules section is where you will set the archiving rules.
+The Retention section is where you will set the archiving rules.
 The default archiving rule is to keep 30 days of revisions and at least 10 versions.
 This rule means any revisions backed up within the last 30 days will be kept while, at any time, the software will hold onto at least 10 revisions.

 The Base Revision Rule

-The base revision rule is the default rule File and Folder backup sets use when they are created in the software.
+The base revision rule is the default rule File and Folder backup sets use when they are created in the Backup Monitor.
 That is, unless you explicitly dictate a archiving rule, the base revision rule will be used (this is not true of File and Folder backup sets made in the management portal).
 This rule tells the software to keep 10 versions regardless of how old those versions are.